 HIPAA allows for disclosure for OSHA recordkeeping

 The fundamental requirement of the HIPAA privacy rule is that covered entities may not use or disclose protected health information (PHI) without the written authorization of the person who is the subject of the information.
 However, the privacy rule includes several exceptions for disclosing PHI without individual authorization.
-See, 45 CFR 164.512, Uses and disclosures for which an authorization or opportunity to agree or object is not required.
-The exception at Section 164.512(b) provides that a covered entity may use or disclose PHI for public health activities.
-Most importantly, Section 164.512(b)(1)(v)C) specifically permits a covered entity to use or disclose PHI in order to comply with obligations under OSHA’s Part 1904.
+One exception provides that a covered entity may use or disclose PHI for public health activities.
+Most importantly, it specifically permits a covered entity to use or disclose PHI in order to comply with obligations under OSHA’s Part 1904 Injury and Illness Recordkeeping Rules.

-Accordingly, in situations where a temporary staffing agency meets the definition of a covered entity, Section 164.512(b)(1)(v)(C) would permit them to disclose PHI to the controlling employer for purposes of compliance with Part 1904.
+Accordingly, in situations where a temporary staffing agency meets the definition of a covered entity, the HIPAA exception would permit them to disclose PHI to the controlling employer for purposes of compliance with Part 1904.

 You may also enjoy the following articles: